vattanac/Latent-Manifold-Detection/README.md

 ---

+## Visualizations Page

+A companion file, `visualization.html`, complements the main guide with five standalone SVG diagrams that illustrate the core ideas visually:

+1. **The Manifold Concept** — real vs. generated points around a curved manifold, with dashed arrows showing reconstruction distance.
+2. **Encode → Decode Pipeline** — the full `S(x) = d(x, D(E(x)))` flow as labeled boxes.
+3. **Score Distributions** — overlapping density curves for real and generated images with the decision threshold τ.
+4. **Reconstruction Error Maps** — side-by-side residual heatmaps highlighting where the signal concentrates on real vs. generated images.
+5. **Score Examples** — worked examples showing how two sample scores fall on either side of the threshold.

+You can open `visualization.html` directly, or click the **"View Visualizations"** button at the top of `index.html`.

+---

 ## Features of the Guide

 - **Modern UI** — Dark glassmorphism theme with gradient accents (purple → cyan → pink)